 Listening to audio books in the car together can be a great alternative to enjoying read-aloud chapter books with your children.

-If you aren’t sure where to get started with read-aloud books, I’ve found the following resources incredibly helpful in even knowing what books to read:
+If you aren’t sure where to get started with read-aloud books, check out the following resources.
+I’ve found them incredibly helpful in even knowing what books to read:

 Overdrive App for audio books and eBooks